LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

-{\bf A. \thesystem Accuracy:} We first demonstrate how our model can accurately determine latency distributions and bounds (max and min).
-In \cref{fig:latency-distribution-2}, we show the comparison between the latency distribution estimated by \thesystem and the latency distribution measured in the real-world testbed (denoted by Real-World) under various system conditions.
-Specifically, we evaluate the model across different frame structures, SR periods, offsets $k_2$, MAC's in-advance scheduling slots $a_1$, packet arrival patterns, implementations (srsRAN and OAI), UL and DL channels, duplexing (FDD and TDD configurations), and varying packet sizes.
-We evaluate both synthetically generated traffic (with Constant and Gaussian inter-arrival times) and real application traffic (Zoom video calls and DOTA 2 online gaming data).
-We can observe from all the cases in \cref{fig:latency-distribution-2} that our model can closely match the real-world latency distributions, accurately capturing the distribution range and the overall shape.
+We first demonstrate how our model can accurately determine latency distributions and bounds.
+In \cref{fig:latency-distribution-2}, we show the comparison between the latency distribution estimated by \thesystem and the latency distribution measured in a public commercial 5G operator (\textit{MNO}) and our real-world 5G testbed based on srsRAN or OAI under various system conditions (all denoted by real-world measurements).
+Using our 5G testbed, we have the flexibility to evaluate the model across different frame structures, SR periods, $k_2$ offsets, MAC's in-advance scheduling slots ($a_1$), packet arrival patterns, implementations (srsRAN and OAI), UL and DL channels, duplexing (FDD and TDD configurations), and varying packet sizes.
+For the commercial 5G network, we run experiments in an urban outdoor non-line-of-sight environment during peak hours, approximately 5 p.m.--9 p.m.~\cite{8125190}, with the device located approximately \SI{1}{\kilo\meter} from the serving cell tower.\footnote{We have noticed that during peak hours, \textit{MNO} uses dynamic SR periods that likely adapt to network conditions (e.g., load).
+Since we have access to the RRC messages, we constantly extract the SR period and update the corresponding value in \thesystem for each packet transmission.} We evaluate \thesystem under both our own generated traffic (e.g., with constant and Gaussian inter-arrival times) and traffic from operational applications (Zoom video calls and Dota 2 online gaming data).\footnote{For such applications, most traffic arrives in bursts/trains rather than as a steady stream.
+Therefore, capturing this bursty behavior requires modeling buffering effects at the RLC layer.
+The corresponding model is presented in Appendix~\ref{sec:multi-packet} and Fig.~\ref{fig:multi-packet-states}, while its evaluation is included in Fig.~\ref{fig:latency-distribution-2}c--d.} We can observe from all the cases in \cref{fig:latency-distribution-2} that our model can closely match the real-world latency distributions, accurately capturing the distribution range and the overall shape.
 This consistency demonstrates our model's capability of replicating both the spread and the structural characteristics of the measured latency distributions.
-Due to limited space, we show only 8 scenarios in Fig.~\ref{fig:latency-distribution-2} and show 8 more in \cref{sec:model_evaluation}.
-Furthermore, we verify \thesystem's capability to determine latency lower and upper bounds.
-Fig.~\cref{fig:latency_bar} shows that \thesystem is able to accurately match the min and max latencies across various 5G configurations.
+We present ten additional scenarios in Appendix~\ref{sec:model_evaluation}.
+We also verify \thesystem's capability to determine latency lower and upper bounds.
+Fig.~\ref{fig:latency_bar} shows that \thesystem is able to accurately match these bounds across various 5G configurations.